Minecraft modding: Mod content

+Java Edition

 The mod Tinkers' Construct adds foundries to the game, which can be used to smelt raw metals into parts for custom-made tools and weapons.

-The total number of Minecraft mods is difficult to calculate because of how numerous they are.
-One repository website, CurseForge, features over 200,000 mods as of March 2025.
+The total number of mods for Minecraft: Java Edition is difficult to calculate because of how numerous they are.
+As of March 2025, CurseForge features over 200,000 mods.

 Some mods enhance existing features of the game.
-The mod Journeymap adds a mini-map to the game's user interface.
+The mods Journeymap and Xaero's Minimap adds a mini-map to the game's user interface, respectively.
 Just Enough Items adds a browser for the game's crafting recipes.
 Chisel adds many new variants of existing blocks for visual appeal.
+Many mods, such as the Create mod, introduce technological progression trees and automation systems.
 Other mods add biomes, crops, dimensions, food, armor, tools, and other content.
 Reviewer Julia Lee of Polygon remarked that she "cannot live without" modded tools like a hammer that breaks 3x3x1 blocks at a time and an axe to cut down an entire tree.

+Certain mods aim to optimize Java Editions performance, making the game capable of running on weaker hardware as well as add support for newer performance features, such as multithreading or level of detail.
+Optifine improves the game's performance and adds support for high resolution textures, dynamic lighting and custom shaders.
+Distant Horizons adds a level of detail system into the game, reducing the detail far away from the player and increasing the maximum render distance from 32 to 1,024 chunks.

 Mods are sometimes grouped together in downloadable content called "modpacks".
 These can be easily downloaded and played by the user without requiring the player to have extensive knowledge on how to set up a modded environment.
 Interactions between these mods can be managed and enhanced by content creators, often aided by the use of configuration files and custom textures.

 WorldEdit

 WorldEdit is an editing tool developed by software group EngineHub that assists the player in building structures and with creating customized terrain.
 It offers a variety of tools such as brushes and block replacers; and actions such as copying and pasting and filling and selecting geometric shapes.
 These tools can speed up building time compared to building without the mod as it offers functionality which the game does not have out of the box.
 The mod has been featured on the Minecraft website as one of the most popular building tools, been used in United States patents, and cited in scientific papers.
-It was initially released worldwide on 28 September 2010 as a plugin for the hMod modification, and has since been ported as a Bukkit plugin and as a mod for the Fabric and Forge mod loaders.
+It was initially released worldwide on 28 September 2010 as a plugin for the hMod modification, and has since been ported as a Bukkit plugin and as a mod for the Fabric, Forge and NeoForge mod loaders.